quasarframework/quasar-framework.org/source/guide/cordova-plugins.md

 * Statusbar

 ## Deviceready Event
 You'll notice that some Cordova plugins are usable only after the `deviceready` event has been triggered.
 We don't need to worry about it too much.
 Quasar listens to this event and takes care of our root Vue component to be mounted **after** this event has been triggered.
+But if you need some plugin's own variable and that is initialized after `deviceready` you can follow the example of using the plugin device below

 ### Caveat
 Let's take a vue file for example: